-Document indexing is a way of describing or classifying a document as a way to indicate what it is about.
-It is a summary of the content to make the document quick and easy to find when it has been stored digitally.
+Document indexing is a way of classifying or tagging a document to indicate what it is about.
+It is a simple description of the content to make the document quick and easy to find when it has been stored digitally.

 Document indexing can be a little harder to do if you are using a folder structure on your computer to save and categorise documents.
-You may need to have many layers of folders to get the same results, therefore classifying your information by more than one category becomes hard.
+You will need to have many folder levels to get the same results, therefore classifying your information by more than one category is difficult.

 DocuWare's Intelligent Indexing

 DocuWare’s Intelligent Indexing automatically captures the most important data from scanned documents and uses it to populate index fields.
-It scans the documents and finds key information such as document type, company name, reference number, date etc. and it’s these criteria you can search for a document with.
+It scans the documents and finds key information such as document type, company name, reference number, date etc. and saves the document with this information 'tagged' to it.

-Document indexing can be as simple as putting your documents on a scanner, pressing a button, and everything gets stored.
-Anything the system may not recognise is flagged for a member of staff to check.
-These documents can then be stored, or can start any workflow – such as a confirmation email sent to customers or an invoice sent to accounts.
+Document indexing can be as simple as putting your documents on a scanner, pressing a button and the information on it is securely stored.
+Anything the system may be unsure about is flagged for a member of staff to check.

-A carefully managed process with the help of document indexing software reduces the chance of files being lost, misfiled or accidentally forgotten.
-Staff will save valuable time searching for information and can become more productive within their roles.
+A carefully managed process with the help of document indexing software reduces the chance of information being lost, misfiled or accidentally forgotten.
+Staff will save valuable time searching for documents and can become more productive within their roles.

 For more information on how Intelligent Indexing can streamline your processes and make working life that little bit easier, book a discovery call with one of our experts.
 We will listen to your needs and talk you through how our solutions can help.